How do wind farms work?

 Crucially, electrical energy is lost if it is transported great distances, so the closer the wind farms are to the grid, the more efficient they become.

-What are the advantages of wind farms?
+What are the advantages of wind energy?

 The UK is a very windy country, with an estimated 40% of the wind that hits Europe passing over us first.
 This presents an advantage in terms of energy production because wind is a renewable resource, with wind farms having a virtually non-existent carbon footprint (once constructed).